carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Collision mesh

 Firstly, the default cylinder used for the collision mesh has a high polygon count, so we should replace this with a low polygon version.
-In the content broswer locate the `CollisionWheel` mesh inside `Content > Carla > Blueprints > Vehicles`.
+In the content browser locate the `CollisionWheel` mesh inside `Content > Carla > Blueprints > Vehicles`.
 Drag it onto the
 `Collision Mesh` slot in the details panel of the blueprint.
 This will improve performance without any noticable deficit to physics simulation.

 ### Tire configuration

 Next, we  set the tire configuration.
 Inside `Content > Carla > Blueprints > Vehicles` locate the `CommonTireConfig` configuration and drag it onto the `Tire Config` section of the blueprint.
-If you double click on the Tire Config in the blueprint, you can adjust the Friction Scale, you can modify the behaviour of the vehicle's road handling.
+If you double click on the Tire Config in the blueprint, you can adjust the Friction Scale, you can modify the behavior of the vehicle's road handling.
 By default it is set at 3.5, a value suitable for most vehicle use cases.
 However, if you wish to model for example a racing vehicle with slick tires, this would be the appropriate parameter to adjust.

 ### Wheel dimensions